 There is this term called genetic susceptibility, according to which, a grave disease i.e. autoimmune thyroid tends to be caused.

-Other Causes of Thyroid
+Other Causes of Thyroid Problems

-It is not practically right to claim that thyroid can be caused directly by a hereditary link related to the same problem.
+It is not right to claim that thyroid can be caused directly by a hereditary link related to the same problem.

-Hashimoto’s disease is an autoimmune disorder.
-An autoimmune disorder or autoimmune thyroid disorder/disorder is/are an illness caused by the immune system attacking healthy tissues.
 So the improper or malfunctioning of the immune system due to the disorder above could lead to the weakening of cells and cell death.

 The presence of the thyroid enhances the likelihood of other extreme disorders and diseases.

 Weakening of the thyroid gland could develop the symptoms of hyperthyroidism.
 AITD (Autoimmune thyroid diseases) including Graves’ disease and Hashimoto’s thyroiditis, are caused by the interactions between environmental and genetic factors.
-Further, if this is not properly addressed, the chances of autoimmune hyperthyroidism take place.

 Autoimmune hyperthyroidism, simply means, the immune system attacks the butterfly-shaped gland in the neck i.e. thyroid.